kevin552216/kalmanjs_swift_version/README.md

-# SWift Adaptation of kalmanjs
+# Swift Adaptation of kalmanjs
 this repo is Swift Adaptation of kalmanjs repo(https://github.com/wouterbulten/kalmanjs)
 # Example Usage
 ``` swift